U4D: Uncertainty-Aware 4D World Modeling from LiDAR Sequences¶

 Overall Architecture¶

-U4D adopts a two-stage "hard-first, easy-second" generation paradigm:
+U4D adopts a two-stage "hard-to-easy" generation paradigm:

 Key Designs¶

-1. Uncertainty measurement and representation
+1. Uncertainty Measurement and Representation

-- Per-point Shannon entropy is computed as: \(H(\mathbf{p}) = -\sum_{c=1}^{C} D_c(\mathbf{p}) \log D_c(\mathbf{p})\)
+- Calculate Shannon entropy for each point: \(H(\mathbf{p}) = -\sum_{c=1}^{C} D_c(\mathbf{p}) \log D_c(\mathbf{p})\)

-- The sparse uncertainty point cloud is projected to a range image \(\mathbf{x}_0^u \in \mathbb{R}^{H \times W \times 2}\) (depth + reflectance), accompanied by a binary mask \(\mathbf{m}^u\).
+- Sparse uncertainty point clouds are projected into range images \(\mathbf{x}_0^u \in \mathbb{R}^{H \times W \times 2}\) (depth + intensity), accompanied by a binary mask \(\mathbf{m}^u\).

-- An unconditional diffusion model \(\epsilon_\theta^u\) learns the generative distribution of uncertainty regions in range-view.
+- An unconditional diffusion model \(\epsilon_\theta^u\) learns the generation distribution of uncertainty regions in range-view.

 - A conditional diffusion model \(\epsilon_\theta^c\) learns \(p(\mathbf{x}_0 | \mathbf{x}_0^u)\).

-4. MoST (Mixture of Spatio-Temporal) module
+4. MoST (Mixture of Spatio-Temporal) Module

 - Intermediate features \(\mathbf{F}_i \in \mathbb{R}^{C_i \times L \times H_i \times W_i}\) are decomposed into a spatial branch (\(1 \times 3 \times 3\) convolution for intra-frame geometry) and a temporal branch (\(3 \times 1 \times 1\) convolution for inter-frame dynamics).

-- The outputs of both branches are concatenated and passed through a shared MLP embedding, then adaptively fused via a mixture-of-experts-style gating mechanism: \((α_i^s, α_i^t) = \text{Softmax}(\mathbf{F}_i^{\text{share}} \cdot \mathbf{W}_i^g + \mathbb{I}(\chi \cdot \sigma(\mathbf{F}_i^{\text{share}} \cdot \mathbf{W}_i^z)))\)
+- Outputs from both branches are concatenated and passed through an MLP shared embedding, then adaptively fused via a MoE-style gating mechanism: \((α_i^s, α_i^t) = \text{Softmax}(\mathbf{F}_i^{\text{share}} \cdot \mathbf{W}_i^g + \mathbb{I}(\chi \cdot \sigma(\mathbf{F}_i^{\text{share}} \cdot \mathbf{W}_i^z)))\)

 Loss & Training¶